JamesParrott/sDNA_GH/README.md

 - split links.
 Note that fixing split links is no longer necessary as of sDNA 3.0 so this is not done by default.
 - isolated systems.

-**[Advanced config options for sDNA Prepare](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#advanced-config-options-for-sdna-prepare)**
 To use sDNA's advanced config options in sDNA_GH, add in an input Param to an sDNA component with the same name as each advanced config option you wish to include (omitting a trailing equals sign and leaving the Param unconnected, unless you wish to provide a value for it).
 The sDNA tools in that component will gather all user-specified input Params and construct the `advanced` config string from them.
 Alternatively, prepare the `advanced` config string manually and connect it to `advanced`.
+See the readme for the list of supported advanced config options.

+**[Advanced config options for sDNA Prepare](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#advanced-config-options-for-sdna-prepare)**

 Option 	Description
 startelev= 	Name of field to read start elevation from